-Analysis: During the Analysis Phase, you research and identify the audience characteristics, the content (how its organized, what it means, how much there is), the learning environment (where and when users will take the course), and the technical requirements (web-based or CD-ROM, speed of the user’s internet connection, audio capability of computers, etc.).
-Your client, whether internal or external, may want the findings of your analysis to be documented.
-If so, you may want to include a content outline
+During the Analysis Phase, you research and identify the audience characteristics, the content (how its organized, what it means, how much there is), the learning environment (where and when users will take the course), and the technical requirements (speed of the user’s internet connection, audio capability of computers, etc.).
+From this, you should be able to write a performance goal—a statement of the high-level learning outcome.

 Formative Evaluation.
 This is an excellent time to have a few sample audience members review the storyboard and provide feedback.
 Known as formative evaluation, this process can save a lot of revisions later on.
 As each storyboard is agreed upon or approved, move into the next phase—Production.

-Production: During the Production Phase the synergy of your own or your group’s vision comes to fruition.
+During the Production Phase the synergy of your own or your group’s vision comes to fruition.
 This is when all of the media elements are created and assembled into a course.
 Graphics are produced, audio is recorded, video is shot, text is edited and interactions are produced.
 Using an authoring system, assemble the media assets into the course to create a a running, published or programmed version.
 How this more technical aspect is achieved depends on the authoring tool you are choose to use.
-Examples are: Captivate, Flash, Articulate Presenter, Lectora, Toolbook, Authorware, etc.
+Here is an interview with Joe Ganci, who knows a lot about authoring tools.

-Quality Assurance: Quality Assurance (QA) involves testing your online course.
+Quality Assurance (QA) involves testing your online course.
 When a course doesn’t work correctly, users get frustrated.
-Also, if the goal of the course is to close knowledge and information gaps, it is important that the course works so well, it is transparent to the learning process.
+Also, if the goal of the course is to close knowledge and information gaps, it is important that the course works so well, the user interface, navigation and instructions are nearly transparent to the learning process.

 To begin the QA process, determine all the possible paths a user might take and run though the course along each path, ensuring that each one works correctly.
 A professional QA tester will write a test plan of all possible paths.
 Log any errors and provide an error report to the appropriate person to correct them.
 Retest the course again after the errors are corrected.
 If the course will be integrated into a Learning Management System (LMS) then perform two levels of testing: 1) test the course as a stand-alone product and 2) test again when it is integrated into the LMS.